erhan-namli/messagehandler-iothub-nodejs/README.md

  ## How to use

 ** STILL WORKING ON **
-You can proceed to the application by following the medium article until the Readme section is finished ->
+You can proceed to the application by following the medium article until the Readme section is finished
-<a href="
-">Link</a>

 [Medium](https://medium.com/@erhan_namli/control-your-raspberry-pi-remotely-over-the-internet-using-microsoft-azure-services-part-2-fa64a40bfd85)